Samoa

 • Pacific average

-Since 2008, Samoa has received $227 million in development financing with a “principal” focus on either climate adaptation or mitigation.
-Over this same period, the country has seen $225 million in development financing with a “significant” focus on climate outcomes.
+Since 2008, Samoa has received $350 million in development financing with a “principal” focus on either climate adaptation or mitigation.
+Over this same period, the country has seen $270 million in development financing with a “significant” focus on climate outcomes.
 In contrast to other Pacific countries, Samoa has seen minimal changes in spending on climate-targeting projects.
-As a share of total ODF received by Samoa, “principal” climate projects make up 11% of total spending, slightly above the regional average of 9%.
-Conversely, spending on “significant” climate projects in Samoa makes up 12% of incoming funds, slightly below the regional average of 13%.
+As a share of total ODF received by Samoa, “principal” climate projects made up 13% of total spending, above the regional average of 8%.
+Spending on “significant” climate projects in Samoa made up 10% of incoming funds, close to the regional average.

 Official development finance to Samoa, by policy goal Spent, share of total ODF